I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Kilimanjaro in April

-Apart from the quiet trails and campsites on the mountain, there are not too many other advantages to hiking Kili in April.
+Apart from the quiet trails and campsites on the mountain, there are not too many advantages to hiking Kili in April.

-Heavy rainfall means slippery trails, loads of mud and extra cold on the higher elevations and summit.
+Heavy rainfall means slippery trails, loads of mud and extra cold temperatures on the higher elevations and summit.
 Cloudy conditions also prevent the stunning panoramic photographs hikers expect to take on their hikes on Kilimanjaro.

 Zanzibar in April